aogle1/Lab-10-ao-student/ANSWERS.md

    - Written part: Discuss the differences among the results.
 Does the starting point make a difference?

-      - Breadthfirst iteration starting from France France
+      - Breadthfirst iteration starting from France:
+France
 Spain
 Switzerland